pepebonet/nano_damage/README.md

         tombo resquiggle single_read/ path_to_reference_genome/ --processes 56 --num-most-common-errors 5

 These can also be done by adapting the Snakemake pipeline in the `simulation` folder.
 Changes to both the Snakefile and config.yaml will be needed.
+Then in the folder run the following:

-        snakemake --cores 4
+        snakemake --cores 56

 ## Detect Modifications (Tombo)